Underwater hockey in Great Britain: Organisation

-Underwater hockey is govererned nationally in Great Britain by the British Octopush Association (BOA) and has been since 1976.
+Underwater hockey is governed nationally in Great Britain by the British Octopush Association (BOA) and has been since 1976.
 They were recognised as the official governing body for the sport a year later by the British Sub-Aqua Club (BSAC), governing body for all sub-aqua sport in the United Kingdom, who also still govern the sport but to a limited extended.
-In 2013 the BOA affiliated itself to BSAC.
+In 2013, the BOA affiliated itself to BSAC.
 The BOA runs the Great Britain national team at all levels and is responsible for major national competitions.

-Scotland and Wales
+Scotland, Wales, and Northern Ireland

-Scotland and Wales have their own governing bodies for underwater hockey, Scottish Underwater Hockey and Underwater Hockey Wales respectively, these organise regional competitions for the respective home nations and also run national teams.
+Scotland and Wales have their own governing bodies for underwater hockey that work with the BOA, Scottish Underwater Hockey and Underwater Hockey Wales respectively.
+These organise regional competitions for the respective home nations and also run national teams.
 However the use of the Scottish and Welsh national teams is limited with the Great Britain side being favoured for the majority of competitions.